-Lastly, we have this incredible temporary pastel peach.
+We love this incredible temporary pastel peach.
 As we mentioned earlier, a washable color is a great and risk-free way to test the waters on a new look.
-Recreate this shade with Lighter Daze Peach Fuzz ($18) from singer Hayley Williams and Brian O'Conner's haircare line The Good Dye Young.
+Recreate this shade with Lighter Daze Peach Fuzz ($18) from singer Hayley Williams and Brian O'Connor's haircare line, Good Dye Young.
 Honestly, the color speaks for itself.

 While peach looks great on all lengths of hair, the shade really packs a punch on shorter cuts.
 Blunt bangs highlight your features with the pastel shade.